little170/K8sNMSL19/README.md

-# CloudProg2018
+# K8s Tutorial
-Hi, this is example for Cloud Programming course!
+This is an example for NMSL members!